 The year ahead

-- continuing to liaise with NSW Treasury on the development and implementation of the Financial Management Transformation Program, and development of public sector accounting policy and legislation
+- continuing to liaise with NSW Treasury on the development and implementation of the government sector finance reforms, and development of public sector accounting policy (see our case studies for further details of this reform)

-- continuing to liaise with the Office of Local Government, councils and our contract audit agents on the Audit Office’s new mandate, and development of local government sector accounting policy and legislation (see case study on our expanded mandate)
+- continuing to liaise with the Office of Local Government, councils and our audit service providers on the Audit Office’s mandate, and development of local government sector accounting policy

 - engaging with professional bodies about issues facing the profession, their focus areas, the public sector and the development of educational programs